 Faculty & Students:

-Google Apps are available to you in your Gmail account by selecting the matrix, .
+Google Apps are available to you in your Gmail account by selecting the dot matrix ().
 This will give you a drop-down menu of tools such as Calendar, Docs, Sheets, and Forms.
 It will show you the ones you use most often.
-To see others, select More option at the botton of the menu.
+To see others, select More option at the bottom of the menu.
 Drive is where all your Google productivity tools are housed.
 Here are some examples of projects utilizing Google tools.

 2. Use Google Sites to create a Website, portfolio, or workspace for an individual or group project.
 Here's a 1-minute video on how to access it from Gmail.